 - Autonomic dysfunction

 In most cases, the disorder develops within the first two weeks of treatment with the drug; however, the disorder may develop at any time during the therapy period.
 The syndrome can also occur in people taking anti-Parkinsonism drugs, known as dopaminergics, if those drugs are discontinued abruptly.

 Generally, intensive care is needed.
 The neuroleptic or antipsychotic drug is discontinued, and the fever is treated aggressively.
 A muscle relaxant may be prescribed.
-Dopaminergic drugs, such as a dopamine agonist, have been reported to be useful.
+Dopaminergic drugs may be useful.

 Early identification of and treatment for individuals with neuroleptic malignant syndrome improves outcome.

 How can I or my loved one help improve care for people with neuroleptic malignant syndrome?

 Consider participating in a clinical trial so clinicians and scientists can learn more about neuroleptic malignant syndrome and related disorders.
 Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.